Economic history of New Zealand: 1930–1990

 The 1950s were exceptionally prosperous for New Zealand, but it was evident that Britain was beginning to look elsewhere in Europe for trading partners.
 This meant that New Zealand would have to struggle for access to the markets it once supplied with its products, especially once the United Kingdom joined the EEC in 1973 and all trade agreements with New Zealand officially came to an end.
-At the end of 1966, the price of wool was cut by 40% as it was replaced by a synthetic fiber and this posed a large issue for New Zealand as wool was one of its top exports and the entire economy underwent a diversification period as its solution.
+At the end of 1966, the price of wool was cut by 40% as it was replaced by a synthetic fibre and this posed a large issue for New Zealand as wool was one of its top exports and the entire economy underwent a diversification period as its solution.

 New Zealand began looking for an alternative source of capital via exporting goods as it was no longer able to trade with Britain.
 The loss of wool in 1966 and the depression of dairy and meat prices meant that change had to happen fast if the economy was to still operate at a functioning level.
 Through the 1960s, New Zealand had operated by exporting pastoral products such as dairy, meat, and wool.
 By 2008 the single biggest export good was tourism, bringing in over a quarter of the total export revenue and in 2017 export goods had increased another NZ$406 million.
 Other forms of diversification are still present; pharmaceuticals, milk powders and fine wool garments.

 Think Big

 New Zealand Prime Minister Sir Robert Muldoon was the face behind the Think Big strategy that was implemented during his time at the head of the National party.
 This strategy was devised to establish 400,000 jobs, following the second oil shock in 1979, and push New Zealand toward being self-sufficient in the energy sector.
-Massive industrial plants were built on New Zealand's natural gas reserves and a wide variety of new products for export such as ammonia, urea fertilizer, methanol, and petrol were produced.
+Massive industrial plants were built on New Zealand's natural gas reserves and a wide variety of new products for export such as ammonia, urea fertiliser, methanol, and petrol were produced.
 However, bad timing struck and many of these projects were available for use right as oil prices hit the ground, dropping from US$90 a barrel to US$30 a barrel within a few years.
 Due to these Think Big projects requiring capital to get started, the public debt shot through the roof from NZ$4.2 billion to a staggering NZ$21.9 billion 9 years later when Muldoon left the position of Prime Minister.
 It has been speculated that these debts have cost taxpayers over NZ$7 billion since the early 1980s.